The Rotary Crocus Campaign was the idea of 3 Rotarians from Rotary International in Great Britain & Ireland:

 Lynn developed the idea for the crocus buttonhole in 2011.
 At the time Rotarians in RIBI were planting millions of purple crocus bulbs to support the End Polio Now Campaign.
 Lynn picked a purple crocus from her garden and wore it as a buttonhole to a Rotary Day event - and the idea for the crocus buttonholes was born!

-Lynn’s vision is for the crocus to become the recognisable symbol of Rotary Day each year.
+Lynn’s vision was for the crocus to become the recognisable symbol of Rotary Day each year.
 In years to come, the tag that says 'End Polio Now' won't be needed - but the crocus will remain as the symbol of Rotary's greatest achievement, conquering Polio.

 Mike Parry, EPNC Zone 17 and PDG D1150 and the Foundation and End Polio Now expert.